ngallegoar/azure-docs.es-es/articles/cosmos-db/create-notebook-visualize-data.md

    import urllib.request, json
    import geopandas as gpd

-   # Load country information for mapping
+   # Load country/region information for mapping
    countries = gpd.read_file("https://cosmosnotebooksdata.blob.core.windows.net/notebookdata/countries.json")

-   # Merge the countries dataframe with our data in Azure Cosmos DB, joining on country code
+   # Merge the countries/regions dataframe with our data in Azure Cosmos DB, joining on country/region code
    df_merged = countries.merge(df_revenue, left_on = 'admin', right_on = 'Country', how='left')

    # Convert to GeoJSON so bokeh can plot it